Have information to add to this story? Contact us.

 Barely surviving a road-hunting accident

-A case of buck fever and disregard for basic safety rules nearly cost Lon Reidburn of Clark, S.D. his legs – and his life.
+A case of buck fever and disregard for basic safety rules nearly cost Lon Reidburn of Clark his legs – and his life.

 Soon after, Reidburn and his wife were told by doctors at a hospital in Watertown to “expect the worst” and that he was likely to lose his right leg.
-After a flight to Sioux Falls, a doctor saved both his legs, but Reidburn spent a year at home, out of work and needing constant care while convalescing.
+After a flight to Sioux Falls, a doctor saved both his legs, but Reidburn spent a year at home, out of work and needing constant care during recovery.

-Reidburn – who had to give up his career as a carpenter in favor of selling insurance after the accident – said he is greeted with sympathy when he meets with lawmakers but has yet to see a legislator make a formal proposal to stiffen hunting safety laws.
+Reidburn, who had to give up his career as a carpenter in favor of selling insurance after the accident, said he is greeted with empathy when he meets with lawmakers but has yet to see a legislator make a formal proposal to stiffen hunting safety laws.

 With a mix of anger over lax laws, disappointment in himself for hunting so carelessly, and sadness over the year he lost and frequent leg pain he endures, Reidburn continues to call for action against carrying loaded guns in vehicles and hunting from state roadways.

-“Why would you carry something loaded in your vehicle; what does it teach the kids when you do that?”
-Reidburn said.
+“Why would you carry something loaded in your vehicle?
+What does it teach the kids when you do that?”
+Reidburn asked.

 Reidburn said he still sees hunters take needless risks.
 He recalls seeing a road hunter jump from a truck to shoot at a pheasant as his unattended vehicle drove itself into a ditch.